 When you're brewing high gravity beers using a blow-off tube can help you avoid making a big mess.
 Learn more in this video tip of the week.

-Generic Brand Human 7 days ago
+Generic Brand Human a month ago

 As you make high gravity beers (or ones with a high wheat content) you might notice they like to climb out of your fermenter.
 These recipes are the perfect occasion to use a blow-off tube and in this video tip of the week we'll tell you all you need to know about setting one up and getting it to work properly.